Science Portfolio

 to their users.
 Four examples:

-- DietPower is computer software that turns your PC into a private weight and nutrition “coach.”
-First released in 1992, the program has been sold on the Web since 1997.
-It has tens of thousands of users.
+- DietPower was computer software that turned your PC into a private weight and nutrition “coach."
+First released in 1992, the program was sold on the Web from 1997 to 2017, and downloaded by more than one million users.
+Complete, coder-ready blueprints for a new online/mobile version are now for sale at www.dietpower.com.

-- Whose Body Do You Have? (patented, now in testing) identifies your famous Body Twin and reveals whether your weight is a health risk.
+- Whose Body Do You Have? identifies your famous Body Twin and reveals whether your weight is a health risk.
+The app is now for sale at www.dietpower.com.

-- The world’s first online eye exam (patented, under development) tests adults and children for visual acuity and signs of
+- The world’s first online eye exam tests adults and children for visual acuity and signs of

 - A landmark patent for a Headline Posting Algorithm that tailors editorial content to users' personal interests.